 In our experience day and time are important factors to its success and below we list some of the common pitfalls you should try to avoid.
 At the same time, factors such as the affinity of the journalist to your industry, the newsworthiness of the release and your relationship with key journalists can make a huge difference and should not be overlooked.

-- Second, don't send a press release on a holiday and keep an eye open for extended weekends etc. For example, if Tuesday is a public holiday, it's safer to send the press release on a Wednesday instead of Monday.
+- Try to avoid sending a press release on a holiday, and keep an eye open for extended weekends etc. For example, if Tuesday is a public holiday, it's safer to send the press release on a Wednesday instead of Monday.

 - Be mindful of industry regulation.
 As an example, in most countries financial releases need to be done before the markets open or after they close, and political releases before or after election days etc.

 - Timing matters.
 Always consider the overall market sentiment and news industry coverage.
 As an example if you're sending out a press release for an ICO during days with big price movements or other major news, it will be difficult to make headlines.
 Always send out your press release when it's most newsworthy.